React nodes

 );

-Supposing that the following CSS is set in the HTML file where the React program is linked,
+Supposing that the following CSS is set in the HTML file where the React program runs,

 .blue {